ctz/ctz.github.com/_posts/2014-06-28-monetise-iot-through-power-markets.md

 2. Spike demand by increasing power demand for a few minutes.
 3. *Sell sell sell!*

 This is obviously risky, unethical, and perhaps illegal.
-But the IoT is *all about* disregarding risks.
+But the IoT is largely *about* disregarding risks.
 The financial services industry are typically comfortable with the other downsides, so you may wish to partner with a trading firm.

 There are a variety of refinements to this basic idea: